flufficat/Escape-Launcher/README.md

   Welcome to Escape
 </h1>

 Escape is a minimalist android launcher for android 8.1 and higher.
-It has a modern ,simple and cutomizable design with a list of apps on the home screen and optional clock with widgets coming soon, support for material ui colour schemes and features such as hidden apps.
+It has a modern, simple and cutomizable design with a list of apps on the home screen and optional clock with widgets coming soon, support for material ui colour schemes and features such as hidden apps.

 <br/>